 - Install and operate a ballast water treatment system that has been type approved by the USCG according to Title 46 of the U.S. Code of Federal Regulations Part 162. - Exclusively use ballast water that has come from a public water system in the United States.
 Vessels employing this method of compliance must also meet certain tank cleanliness requirements. - As an interim alternative, perform complete ballast water exchange in an area 200 nautical miles from any shore prior to discharging ballast water. - Employ a ballast water treatment system that has been approved by the USCG on a temporary basis, which is referred to as an Alternate Management System (AMS).
-Alternate Management Systems are permitted as long as they have been installed prior to the vessel's compliance date or extended compliance date for complying with the USCG Final Rule.
-Vessels may continue using such systems for up to five years after the required date for compliance with the Final Rule. - Discharge no ballast water into United States waters. - Discharge all ballast water into an onshore facility or another vessel for treatment purposes.
+Alternate Management Systems are permitted as long as they have been installed prior to the vessel's date for complying with the USCG Final Rule.
+Vessels may continue using such systems for up to five years after the required compliance date. - Discharge no ballast water into United States waters. - Discharge all ballast water into an onshore facility or another vessel for treatment purposes.

-Vessels that do not discharge ballast water into United States waters are not required to install USCGapproved ballast water treatment systems.
+Vessels that do not discharge ballast water into United States waters are not required to install USCG-approved ballast water treatment systems.
 For more information, refer to http://homeport.uscg.mil/ballastwater